ohcnetwork/docs/docs/care/apps/discharge_summary/index.md

    - The collected data is then processed and formatted appropriately to ensure compatibility with the AI model.
 This step may include anonymizing patient data to protect privacy.

 3. **AI Summary Generation**:
    - The processed data is fed into the AI model.
-The AI uses natural language processing (NLP) technologies to generate a structured and concise discharge summary.
+The AI uses GPT (Generative Pretrained Transformer) models to generate a structured and concise discharge summary.

 4. **Review and Edit**:
    - Once the AI generates the initial summary, it can be reviewed and edited by medical staff to ensure accuracy and completeness.

 5. **Final Approval and Dissemination**:
-   - After final approval, the discharge summary is automatically entered into the patient’s electronic health record (EHR) and can be printed or electronically sent to the patient and relevant healthcare providers.
+   - After final approval, the discharge summary is automatically entered into the discharge record and can be printed or electronically sent to the patient and relevant healthcare providers.

 6. **Feedback Loop**:
-   - Medical staff provide feedback on the AI-generated summaries, which is used to continuously improve the AI model for better accuracy in future summaries.
+   - Medical staff provide valuable feedback on the AI-generated summaries.
+This feedback, currently shared with us manually, is instrumental in continuously refining and improving the accuracy of our AI model for future summaries.

 ### Detailed Flowchart Explanation